-On this day, 7 April in 2009, the Rudd Labor Government announced that it would build the National Broadband Network (NBN) – an information 'super-highway', “the single largest nation building infrastructure project in Australian history”.
+On 7 April 2009, the Rudd Labor Government announced that it would build the National Broadband Network (NBN) – an information 'super-highway', “the single largest nation building infrastructure project in Australian history”.

-Instead of the original $4.7 billion fibre-to-the-node (FTTN) model Labor promised at the 2007 election, PM Rudd and Communicationss Minister Conroy announced on this day in 2009 that Australia would get a $43 billion fibre-to-the-premises (FTTP) model.
+Instead of the original $4.7 billion fibre-to-the-node (FTTN) model Labor promised at the 2007 election, PM Kevin Rudd and Communications Minister Stephen Conroy announced on this day in 2009 that Australia would get a $43 billion fibre-to-the-premises (FTTP) model.

 The NBN was slated for completion in 8 years (by 2017) and housed in a new “off-balance sheet” government business enterprise (GBE) called “NBN Co.” – run by trusted and loyal CEO appointment, Mike Quigley.
 The then Labor government argued that within 5 years of completing the build, this new GBE with its “world-class” super asset would be sold, with the proceeds benefiting all Australians.

 While the $4.7 billion NBN election commitment was a thought bubble, legend has it that the subsequent $43 billion NBN plan was largely conceived on the back of a napkin (or beer coaster) on a VIP jet flight the PM was taking to Perth.